 Prices of our Amerisleep Adjustable Bed+

-The Adjustable Bed+ is available in four sizes: twin XL, full, queen, and split king.
+The Adjustable Bed+ is available in five sizes: twin XL, full, queen, king and split king.
 It’s backed by a 25-year warranty.

 |Adjustable Bed+ Size||Price|

 What is the size of a standard full mattress?

 A full mattress, also called a double bed, measures 54 inches by 75 inches.
 It’s not big enough for two adults but can accommodate one adult and a child.
 The full size is 5 inches shorter in length than a queen, king, or twin XL mattress, so tall people may find it difficult to sleep on a full size mattress.

 What is the standard height of a box spring?

 The standard height of a box spring is around 9 inches.
 Mattresses up to 14 inches thick can be placed on a standard box spring.
 Ideally, the top of your mattress should be 25 inches from the floor so you can easily get in and out of bed.
 The height of a box spring ranges between 4 to 10 inches.
 Box springs thinner than 5 inches are called low profile box springs.
 Pair a thicker innerspring mattress with a low profile box spring to avoid the difficulty of getting in and out of bed.